cs-amy/project-codebase/results/readme.md

-# This directory will store the results obtained from model training
+# This directory stores the results obtained from model training